erdg/learning-picolisp/unraveling-your-nests-with-and.md

    '((X) (if (pre? "r" X) (pack X) (pack "b" X)))
    Durs )
 ```
-So this is what we'll start off our call to and with.
+So this is what we'll start off our call to `and` with.
 ```lisp
 (and
    (mapcar
       '((X) (if (pre? "r" X) (pack X) (pack "b" X))) Durs )
 ```
 Remember that the result of that expression will be held in the symbol `@`.
-Moving one level of nesting outward, we come to
+Moving one level of nesting outward we find,
 ```lisp
 (mapcar any
    ... )
 ```
 We've got to `mapcar` `any` over the result (stored in `@`) of the previous expression.
-Adding that to our `and` sequence, we get
+Adding that to our `and` sequence we get,
 ```lisp
 (and
    (mapcar